Irish Wedding Photography in the Europa Hotel

 Mono image of bride sitting down in corridor with dress all around her looking at the camera.

-I then headed off to St Mary's on the Hill in Glengormley, where I took a couple of photos of the groom and groomsmen before the bride and bridal party arrived in David Andrews Wedding Cars, and the ceremony was ready to commence.
+I then headed off to St Mary's on the Hill in Glengormley, where I took a couple of the groom and groomsmen before the bride and bridal party arrived in David Andrews, and the ceremony was ready to commence.
 For a catholic ceremony, the proceedings went very quickly indeed, as they usually take the best part of an hour, which can be a bit boring for a Belfast Wedding Photographer like myself.
 It turned out a lot quicker than I thought.
 The catholic church was quite small, and there were a few guests in attendance, all from the South of Ireland.
-I was taking some candid photos as the priest let me walk about, which was great as I’m photographing different angles, so there is plenty of variation in the photo album, but as it was quite a small church, I was still a bit limited.
+I took some candids as the priest allowed me to walk around, which was great because I was able to photograph different angles, resulting in plenty of variation in the album.
+However, since it was a small church, I was still somewhat limited.
 After the signings, we took some photos beside the book before making our way to the exit of the church.

 Bestman shaking the grooms hand at entrance of Chapel.

-It was decided we’d stop off at Hazelbank Park, located at the shores of Belfast Lough, for some bridal portrait photos with the bridal party only.
+It was decided we’d stop off at Hazelbank Park, located at the shores of Belfast Lough, for some bridal portraits with the bridal party only.
 Unfortunately, it was a bit windy as it was very open beside the shore, so we didn’t get too many bridal portraits here, but I did my best.
-I photographed a couple of bridal variations before the bride wanted to head back to the Europa Hotel for the evening reception.
+I photographed a couple of bridal variations before the bride wanted to head back to the hotel for the evening reception.

 Bride and groom portrait photo beside Belfast shore.

 Afterwards, we took photos of the couple cutting the cake before it was decided that we should take some family photos of the bride and groom with a couple of the groom's side at the back of the room.
 We had already taken some of the bride’s side earlier that day in the hotel foyer.
-A few more table photos before the bride and groom’s first dance commenced.
+A few more at the table before the bride and groom’s first dance commenced.
 This was a bit different as there were about three or four dances (possibly more) before the guests came up for a dance.
-I think this is a tradition with the travelling community.
+I think this is a tradition with the Irish travelling community.
+I am not too sure if you would say gypsy though.
 First, I photographed the bride and groom, then the bride and father, the groom with grandmother and finally the bride with mother (I think that was about it, ha ha).

 There were plenty of guests and kids up around the dancing watching which was great to see.
-I was very impressed with The Europa Hotel, and the venue will certainly be going into my Northern Ireland wedding venues for photos.
+I was very impressed with The Europa Hotel, and the venue will certainly be going into my Northern Ireland wedding venues.
 I hope you have a great future together, Lauren and William.
 Tell your mum thanks for booking me.

 Looking for a Belfast Wedding Photographer or Videographer?